MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ## Overview of Home

 On Home, you see items that you create and that you have permission to use.
-This includes items from all the workspaces that you access.
+These are items from all the workspaces that you access.
 That means that the items available on everyone's Home are different.
 At first, you might not have much content, but that changes as you start to create and share [!INCLUDE [product-name](../includes/product-name.md)] items.

 > [!NOTE]
 > Home is not workspace-specific.
 For example, the **Recent** area on Home might include items from many different workspaces.

 In [!INCLUDE [product-name](../includes/product-name.md)], the term *item* refers to: apps, lakehouses, warehouses, reports, and more.
 Your items are accessible and viewable in [!INCLUDE [product-name](../includes/product-name.md)], and often the best place to start working in [!INCLUDE [product-name](../includes/product-name.md)] is from **Home**.
 However, once you've created at least one new workspace, been granted access to a workspace, or you've added an item to **My workspace**, you might find it more convenient to navigate directly to a workspace.
-One way to do this is by using the nav pane and workspace selector.
+One way to navigate to a workspace is by using the nav pane and workspace selector.

 :::image type="content" source="media/fabric-home/fabric-home-data-science-workspace.png" alt-text="Screenshot showing sample Home for the Data Science experience.":::